dizhaky/ZepCloud/apps/azure-rag-setup/COMPLETE_RETRY_LOGIC_IMPLEMENTED.md

 | **Calendar**   | ⏳ Future enhancement  | Not needed yet   |
 | **Contacts**   | ⏳ Future enhancement  | Not needed yet   |

 **Note:** Teams, Calendar, and Contacts typically don't hit rate limits due to smaller data volumes, but can be enhanced if needed.

 ---

-## ✅ BENEFITS:
+## ✅ BENEFITS

 | Before                         | After                            |
 | ------------------------------ | -------------------------------- |